 The Nicolet Company Lawsuits

-Many instances of asbestos diseases caused by the The Nicolet Company involved not only employees and contractors, but also people who developed second-hand exposure.
+Many instances of asbestos diseases caused by The Nicolet Company involved not only employees and contractors but also people who developed second-hand exposure.

 According to Riverfront Times-News (RTN), Ambler resident Mary Samsel grew up on Kilgore Drive, a short distance from The Nicolet Company’s asbestos-cement plant.

 Her father worked at the plant and on numerous occasions, she would accompany him to work.

 Samsel later became a physician and never worked around asbestos or asbestos-containing products, yet at the age of 47, she was diagnosed with asbestos-related lung cancer.